In this new tutorial, you will learn how to increase your blog’s traffic without building backlinks, just like I did a while ago.

 So, by editing older blog posts, you can increase your blog traffic really fast without backlinks.

 Look at the above screenshot again.
-Determine, how Google specifies the keywords for that post.
+Determine how Google specifies the keywords for that post.
 Virtual bank US bank account >> Virtual Bank Account.
-Another important thing here is that I started targeting an informational keyword phrase, but ended with a lot of buyer broad keywords.
+Another important thing here is that I started targeting an informational keyword phrase but ended with a lot of broad buyer keywords.

 Interesting enough, yeah?

-The moreover and regularly you update the blog post, it might rank for more broad niche keywords.
+Moreover, and regularly you update the blog post, it might rank for more broad niche keywords.

-Best Practices to Blog Post Revision:
+Best Practices for Blog Post Revision:

 - Choose an outdated post.

-- Start auditing that post using the SEMrush site audit tool.
+- Start auditing that post using the Semrush Site Audit tool.

 - Get the ranking keywords of the post. (use Google Search Console and Analytics tools)